/* * external links open in new window */

 The majority of the trails at Wetherill Mesa are flat unless you are touring one of the cliff dwellings.

 Once you arrive at Wetherill Mesa, you have to walk to the sites.
 No cars are allowed beyond the parking lot.
 All the trails to viewpoints are flat and easily bikeable.
 (This is the ONLY area in the park where bikes are allowed!)
-There’s no shade really so go early or be prepared for the sun and wind!
+There’s no shade so go early or be prepared for the sun and wind!
 The area is open from May to October and is usually the quieter part of the park.
 Allow a least half a day to see all the sites excluding dwelling tours.
 There’s a ranger posted at a desk at the entrance.
-I’ve listed the sites you can physically visit below but there are more sites you can see from viewpoints.
+I’ve listed the sites you can physically visit below, but there are more sites you can see from viewpoints.
 It takes about 45 minutes to drive to Wetherill Mesa from Chapin Mesa and about 45-60 minutes from the park entrance!

 Step House

 Petroglyphs inside Step House at Wetherill Mesa.
-This dwelling isn’t as amazing as the other’s but is very accessible.
+This dwelling isn’t as amazing as the others but is very accessible.

 A one-mile roundtrip trail starts at the kiosk and leads through the cliff dwelling that was once home to 30-40 people.
-It’s a unique site with a reconstructed pit house build around 620 and a multi-story pueblo built in 1226.
+It’s a unique site with a reconstructed pit house constructed around 620 and a multi-story pueblo built in 1226.
 It’s not as impressive as the other dwellings on the guided tours but this is the most accessible by foot, which is why they allow self-guided tours.
 A ranger is always on duty to answer questions at the site.

 Mug House